divijg19/Zinnia/streak/README.md

 8. Open [this link](https://github.com/settings/tokens/new?description=GitHub%20Readme%20Streak%20Stats) to create a new Personal Access Token on GitHub.
 You don't need to select any scopes for the token.
 9. Scroll to the bottom of the page and click on **"Generate token"**
 10. Visit the Vercel dashboard at <https://vercel.com/dashboard> and select your project.
 Then, click on **"Settings"** and choose **"Environment Variables"**.
-11. Add a new environment variable with the key `TOKEN` and the value as the token you generated in step 9, then save your changes
+11. Add a new environment variable with the key `PAT_1` (or `PAT_1..PAT_5` for rotation) and the value as the token you generated in step 9, then save your changes
 12. To apply the new environment variable, you need to redeploy the app.
 Run `vercel --prod` to deploy the app to production.

 ![image](https://user-images.githubusercontent.com/20955511/209588756-8bf5b0cd-9aa6-41e8-909c-97bf41e525b3.png)